AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/second-rule.md

 ![Configure asset - rule 2](images/configure-asset-page-rule2.png)

-**Note:** The **Id** and **Name** for both rules must resolve to the same values in order to achieve the intended result, that is one asset that references both streams.
-If the Ids are different, then two assets with the name `Philadelphia 03` will be created, one that references the `Pressure` stream and the other that references the `Temperature` stream.
+**Note:** The **Id** and **Name** for both rules must resolve to the same values to achieve the intended result, that is one asset that references both streams.
+If the Ids are different, then two assets with the name `Philadelphia 03` are created, one that references the `Pressure` stream and the other that references the `Temperature` stream.

 OSIsoft recommends that you configure the other asset fields, **Description** and **Metadata** the same in both rules.